Health and social care integration

 Midlothian Council and NHS Lothian now work together as a Health and Social Care Partnership, governed by the Midlothian Integration Joint Board (IJB).

 The new partnership means working as a team, with joint responsibility and accountability.

-In brief, GPs, hospitals, health workers, social care staff, voluntary and independent care providers and others will share information and co-ordinate planning and delivering services - putting people first.
+In brief, GPs, hospitals, health workers, social care staff, voluntary and independent care providers and others share information, and co-ordinate planning and delivering services - putting people first.

-The Midlothian Health and Social Care Partnership's vision is that people will lead longer and healthier lives by getting the right advice, care, and support, in the right place, at the right time.
+The partnership's vision is that people will lead longer and healthier lives by getting the right advice, care, and support, in the right place, at the right time.

 We will work together to achieve better outcomes for Midlothian's people:

 - To support people to stay healthy and well